commercialhaskell/stack/doc/yaml_configuration.md

 compatible with the compiler.

 The easiest way to deal with this issue is to drop the offending packages as follows.
-Instead of using the packages specified in the resolver, the global packages bundled with GHC will be used.
+Instead of using the packages specified in the snapshot, the global packages bundled with GHC will be used.

 ~~~yaml